DimKon2001/Real-Time-Embedded-Systems-Timer/README.md

 * data.py contains the code that was used for plotting the data.
 * timer.c implements the timer functions.
 * helper.c contains functions for the user input.
+* The data folder contains the results of the experiments